Need assistance for your journey?

-If the assistance you have booked is not provided or does not meet your requirements, please let a member of staff or the Assisted Travel team know at the time so that we can resolve the issue.
+If the assistance you have booked is not provided or does not meet your requirements, please let a member of staff or the Passenger Assist team know at the time so that we can resolve the issue.

-If you need to provide feedback after travelling please contact our Assisted Travel Team on 08000 158 123
+If you need to provide feedback after travelling please contact our Passenger Assist Team on 0345 528 0253 - option 3.

 Where things have not gone as planned, we will use feedback provided to improve how we work and the approach of others who provide the assistance service on our behalf.